arista-eosplus/pyeapi/docs/quickstart.rst

   port is used if this parameter is absent, based on the transport setting using the following values:
   * transport: http, default port: 80
-  * transport: https, deafult port: 443
+  * transport: https, default port: 443
   * transport: https_local, default port: 8080
   * transport: socket, default port: n/a